ROCm/rocprofiler/README.md

 Tool used to collect fine-grained hardware metrics.
 Provides ISA-level instruction hotspot analysis via hardware tracing.

   - Install plugin package.
 See Plugin Support section for installation
   - Run the following to view the trace.
-Att-specific options must come right after the assembly file
+Att-specific options must come right after the assembly file.
+  - On ROCm 6.0, ATT enables automatic capture of the ISA during kernel execution, and does not require recompiling.
+It is recommeneded to leave at "auto".

     ```bash
+    rocprofv2 -i input.txt --plugin att auto --mode csv <app_relative_path>
+    # This is the 5.7 version:
-    rocprofv2 -i input.txt --plugin att <app_assembly_file> --mode network <app_relative_path>
+    # rocprofv2 -i input.txt --plugin att <app_assembly_file> --mode csv <app_relative_path>
     ```

-  - app_assembly_file:
-    On ROCm 6.0, ATT enables automatic capture of the ISA during kernel execution, and does not require recompiling.
-It is recommeneded to leave at "auto".
   - app_relative_path
     Path for the running application
   - ATT plugin optional parameters
-    - --depth [n]: How many waves per slot to parse (maximum).
-    - --mpi [proc]: Parse with this many mpi processes, for greater analysis speed.
-Does not change results.
-Requires mpi4py.
-    - --att_kernel "filename": Kernel filename to use (instead of ATT asking which one to use).
-    - --trace_file "files": glob (wildcards allowed) of traces files to parse.
-Requires quotes for use with wildcards.
+    - --att_kernel "filename": Kernel filename(s) (glob) to use.
+A CSV file (or UI folder) will be generated for each kernel.txt file.
+Default: all in current folder.
-    - --mode [network, file, csv, off (default)]
+    - --mode [csv, network, file, off (default)]
+      - off
+          Runs trace collection but not analysis, so it can be analyzed at a later time.
+Run rocprofv2 ATT with the same parameters (+ --mode csv), removing the application binary, to analyze previously generated traces.
+      - csv
+          Dumps the analyzed assembly into a CSV format, with the hitcount and total cycles cost.
+Recommended mode for most users.
-      - network
+      - network (deprecated)
           Opens the server with the browser UI. att needs 2 ports available (e.g. 8000, 18000).
 There is an option (default: --ports "8000,18000") to change these.
           In case rocprofv2 is running on a different machine, use port forwarding `ssh -L 8000:localhost:8000 <user@IP>` so the browser can be used locally.
 For docker, use --network=host --ipc=host -p8000:8000 -p18000:18000
-      - file
+      - file (deprecated)
           Dumps the analyzed json files to disk for vieweing at a later time.
 Run python3 httpserver.py from within the generated ui/ folder to view the trace, similarly to network mode.
 The folder can be copied to another machine, and will run without rocm.
-      - csv
-          Dumps the analyzed assembly into a CSV format, with the hitcount and total cycles cost.
-          Use rocprofv2's -o option to specify output file name (default "att_output.csv").
-      - off
-          Runs trace collection but not analysis, so it can be analyzed at a later time.
-Run rocprofv2 ATT [network, file] with the same parameters, removing the application binary, to analyze previously generated traces.
   - input.txt
       Required.
 Used to select specific compute units and other trace parameters.
-      For first time users, we recommend compiling and running vectorAdd with
+      For first time users, using the following input file:

-      ```string
+      ```bash
+      # vectoradd
       att: TARGET_CU=1
       SE_MASK=0x1
-      SIMD_MASK=0x3
+      SIMD_SELECT=0x3
       ```

+      ```bash
-      and histogram with
+      # histogram

-      ```string
       att: TARGET_CU=0
       SE_MASK=0xFF
-      SIMD_MASK=0xF // 0xF for GFX9, SIMD_MASK=0 for Navi
+      SIMD_SELECT=0xF // 0xF for GFX9, SIMD_SELECT=0 for Navi
       ```

       Possible contents:
-    - att: TARGET_CU=1 //or some other CU [0,15] - WGP for Navi [0,8]
+    - att: TARGET_CU=1 // or some other CU [0,15] - WGP for Navi [0,8]
     - SE_MASK=0x1 // bitmask of shader engines.
 The fewer, the easier on the hardware.
 Default enables 1 out of 4 shader engines.
-    - SIMD_MASK=0xF // GFX9: bitmask of SIMDs.
+    - SIMD_SELECT=0xF // GFX9: bitmask of SIMDs.
 Navi: SIMD Index [0-3].
+Recommended 0xF for GFX9 and 0x0 for Navi.
+    - DISPATCH=ID // collect trace only for the given dispatch_ID.
+Multiple lines for can be added.
     - DISPATCH=ID,RN // collect trace only for the given dispatch_ID and MPI rank RN.
-RN ignored for single processes.
 Multiple lines with varying combinations of RN and ID can be added.
     - KERNEL=kernname // Profile only kernels containing the string kernname (c++ mangled name).
 Multiple lines can be added.
-    - PERFCOUNTERS_COL_PERIOD=0x3 // Multiplier period for counter collection [0~31].
-0=fastest (usually once every 16 cycles).
+    - PERFCOUNTERS_CTRL=0x3 // Multiplier period for counter collection [0~31].
+0=fastest.
 GFX9 only.
-Counters will be shown in a graph over time in the browser UI.
-    - PERFCOUNTER=counter_name // Add a SQ counter to be collected with ATT; period defined by PERFCOUNTERS_COL_PERIOD.
+    - PERFCOUNTER_MASK=0xFFF // Bitmask for perfcounter collection.
 GFX9 only.
+    - PERFCOUNTER=counter_name // Add a SQ counter to be collected with ATT; period defined by PERFCOUNTERS_CTRL.
+GFX9 only.
     - BUFFER_SIZE=[size] // Sets size of the ATT buffer collection, per dispatch, in megabytes (shared among all shader engines).
     - ISA_CAPTURE_MODE=[0,1,2] // Set capture mode during kernel dispatch.
         - 0 = capture symbols only.
         - 1 = capture symbols for file:// and make a copy of memory://
         - 2 = Copy file:// and memory://
+    - By default, kernel names are truncated for ATT.To disable, please see the kernel name truncation section below.

   - Example for vectoradd.

     ```bash
-    # -g add debugging symbols to the binary.
+    # -g adds debugging symbols to the binary.
 Required only for tracking disassembly back to c++.
-    hipcc -g --save-temps vectoradd_hip.cpp -o vectoradd_hip.exe
+    hipcc -g vectoradd_hip.cpp -o vectoradd_hip.exe
-    # "auto" means to use the automatically captured ISA. "csv" dumps result to "my.csv".
+    # "auto" means to use the automatically captured ISA. "csv" dumps result to "vectoradd_float_v0.csv".
-    rocprofv2 -i input.txt -o my.csv --plugin att auto --mode csv ./vectoradd_hip.exe
+    rocprofv2 -i input.txt --plugin att auto --mode csv ./vectoradd_hip.exe
     ```

-    Instruction latencies will be in my.csv
+    Instruction latencies will be in vectoradd_float_v0.csv

   - Example with symbolic ISA (as in ROCm 5.7 or previous).

     ```bash
     hipcc -g --save-temps vectoradd_hip.cpp -o vectoradd_hip.exe
     # A custom ISA can be used such as vectoradd_hip-hip-amdgcn-amd-amdhsa-gfx1100.s
     # Special attention to the correct architecture for the ISA, such as "gfx1100" (navi31).
-    rocprofv2 -i input.txt --plugin att vectoradd_hip-hip-amdgcn-amd-amdhsa-gfx1100.s --mode network ./vectoradd_hip.exe
+    rocprofv2 -i input.txt --plugin att vectoradd_hip-hip-amdgcn-amd-amdhsa-gfx1100.s --mode csv ./vectoradd_hip.exe
     ```

-    Then open the browser at `http://localhost:8000`

   ***
   Note: For MPI or long running applications, we recommend to run collection, and later run the parser with already collected data: